acraevschi/jube_lcp/README.md

 - The script now ensures that duplicate speaker IDs are removed from `global_attribute_speaker.csv`.
 - The output is cleaned of empty lines for compatibility.
 - The `"tracks"` key is automatically added to `config.json` to support LCP's layer splitting by speaker.
-- Word timing is proportionally distributed within each sentence, improving alignment accuracy.
+- Word timing is distributed proportionally to character count of a word within each sentence.

 You can use `jube_prep` in the command line or run `python -m jube_prep`.

-For further processing, you may want to convert the output to